top of page

 Optimizing for Google Play Store vs. Apple App Store

 According to Business of Apps, Apple and Google together dominate 95% of the app store market outside of China (where Google Play isn’t available).
 By optimizing your app store content for both platforms, you have an opportunity to reach the majority of app users.
-Since the two app stores use different methods for ranking and indexing content, however, you’ll need to invest time and effort learning the ins and outs of each platform.
+Since the two app stores use different methods for ranking and indexing content, however, you’ll need to invest time and effort in learning the ins and outs of each platform.

 ASO features and terminology